Athlete Ally: Sport policy

 Athlete Ally works to ensure athletic communities are as LGBTQ inclusive as they should be.
 The organization works closely with teams and institutions like the NCAA to develop clear and accessible policies around LGBTQ inclusion.
 In 2012, Athlete Ally co-authored with Dr Pat Griffin the NCAA's first LGBTQ equality guide—Champions of Respect—for college coaches, athletes, and administrators.
 In 2017, Athlete Ally launched the Athletic Equality Index (AEI) to measure LGBTQ inclusion policies and practices in the NCAA's Power Five conferences.
 The AEI brings the LGBTQ movement into a new era of advocacy, transparency and accountability.
 Institutions will no longer be able to cite a lack of data and reporting as a rationale for inaction, and will offer an industry-wide benchmark for the progress needed to achieve the full dignity and inclusion of the LGBTQ community in sport.

 Athlete Ally also applies pressure to global sport governing bodies to ensure their policies around LGBTQ inclusion are existent and consistent.
 In 2017, the organization launched an ongoing campaign demanding that World Rugby adopt transgender-inclusive policies.

 In 2015, Athlete Ally joined the #WomenInFIFA movement to push FIFA Congress to enact proposed reforms for women in soccer.

 Athlete Ally created the landmark campaign, Principle 6, which successfully lobbied the International Olympic Committee to include sexual orientation in the Olympic Charter.

 Athlete Ally successfully launched a global campaign calling on FIBA to overturn its discriminatory ban on players competing in hijabs.

 Athlete activism

 Athlete Ally believes athlete activism should be expected and accepted.
 They incubate athlete activism through their Ambassador Program for athletes and sports institutions to advance LGBTQ civil rights, including mobilizing athletes and teams to voice their opposition to laws and policies that discriminate against LGBTQ people.
-Athlete Ally helped organize Boston sports teams to support the Mass Public Accommodations Bill and worked with the NBA, NCAA, and ACC to move games and championships out of North Carolina over the passing of anti-LGBTQ law HB2.
+Athlete Ally helped organize Boston sports teams to support the Mass Public Accommodations Bill and worked with the NBA, NCAA, and ACC to move games and championships out of North Carolina over the passing of law HB2.
 In addition, Athlete Ally partnered with transgender high school wrestler Mack Beggs to publish a PSA pushing back against the anti-trans bathroom bill introduced in Texas Special Session.